10 Best Password Managers for Chrome in 2024: Top Deals

 Norton Password Manager is a basic free password manager with good security features and a decent Chrome extension.
 While it isn’t as feature-rich as some of the other password managers on this list, Norton Password Manager comes with industry-standard security features like 256-bit AES encryption and a zero-knowledge policy, plus extras like password vault auditing.

 Norton’s Chrome extension only lets you access your password vault, saved addresses, and payment details.
-Other essential features such as the password generator open in a separate Chrome tab.
+Other essential features, such as the password generator, open in a separate Chrome tab which is a little annoying.
 That said, when I used the extension, the auto-save and auto-fill functions still worked as intended.

 Bonus.
 Norton Password Manager — Secure Free Option With Vault Auditing